How Often Should you Change your Mattress?

 2. If possible, shop around physically as opposed to online since you get to have a feel of different mattresses before you settle on one.

-3. Consider the features that are most important to you such as density, softness back support, heat retention and go for one that meets all your needs
+3. Consider the features that are most important to you such as density, softness back support, and heat retention, and go for one that meets all your needs

 4. Use your weight as a guideline to the type of density you should choose, the heavier you are, the thicker your mattress should be.